World Trade Center controlled demolition conspiracy theories: 7 World Trade Center

 The position of 7 WTC in relation to the other WTC buildings.
 WTC 1, 2 and 7 collapsed on September 11, 2001.

 Proponents of World Trade Center controlled demolition theories allege that 7 World Trade Center—a 47-story skyscraper that stood across Vesey Street north of the main part of the World Trade Center site—was intentionally destroyed with explosives.
-Unlike the Twin Towers, 7 World Trade Center was not hit by a plane, although it was hit by debris from the Twin Towers and was damaged by fires which burned for seven hours, until it collapsed completely at about 5:20 p.m. on the evening of September 11 (a new building has been erected on the site of the old and opened in May 2006).
+Unlike the Twin Towers, 7 World Trade Center was not hit by a plane.
+It was damaged by falling debris from the Twin Towers, which cut a large gash in its south side, and further damaged by fires which burned out of control for seven hours, until it collapsed at about 5:20 p.m. on September 11 (a new building has been erected on the site of the old and opened in May 2006).
 Several videos of the collapse event exist in the public domain, thus enabling comparative analysis from different angles of perspective.
 Proponents typically say the collapse of 7 World Trade Center was not mentioned in the 9/11 Commission Report and that the federal body charged with investigating the event, NIST, required seven years to conduct its investigation and issue a report.

 In November 2010, Fox News reporter Geraldo Rivera hosted members of a television ad campaign called "BuildingWhat?", a series of commercials in which 9/11 family members ask questions about 7 World Trade Center and call for an investigation into its collapse.
 Rivera called the television ads "not so easy to dismiss as those demonstrators were," and stated that, "If explosives were involved, that would mean the most obnoxious protesters in recent years ... were right."
 Days later, Rivera appeared on the program Freedom Watch with legal analyst Judge Andrew Napolitano on the Fox Business Network to discuss the BuildingWhat?
 TV ad campaign.
 Napolitano stated, "It's hard for me to believe that [7 World Trade Center] came down by itself.
 I was gratified to see Geraldo Rivera investigating it."